walkingriver/walkingriver.github.io/_posts/2019-08-21-razor-blades.md

 >** Winner

 ## Review Conclusion
 Ultimately, I found the Dollar Shave Club to be equivalent to the quality of the Gillette.
 It really comes down to price and convenience.
-For $20 every four months, I can have new blades delivered to my door, without my having to remember to buy them.
+For $10 every four months (including shipping and tax), I can have new blades delivered to my door, without my having to remember to buy them.

 The absolute best price I was able to find on the Gillette blades works out to about $3.25 per blade, buying them 8 at a time.